Throughout this guide, I’ll cover various Taiwan travel tips to help you save money, navigate the country, and win the locals’ love.

 2. Remember the Prices of Menu Items at Small Restaurants

-While it’s super rare, you may encounter mom-and-pop restaurants that charge you more for your meal just because you’re a foreigner.
+While it’s rare, you may encounter mom-and-pop restaurants that charge you more because you’re a foreigner.

-If this happens to you and you happen to have somebody with you who speaks the local language, try to communicate the difference in the menu price versus what the restaurant charged you.
+If this happens to you, and you have someone with you who speaks the local language, ask them to bring up the difference in the menu price versus what the restaurant charged you.

 3. Always Look Both Ways Before Crossing a Street (Seriously)

-Part of what makes these statistics is due to reckless drivers and sidewalks filled with parked motorbikes among other things.
+Part of what makes these statistics is due to reckless drivers and sidewalks filled with parked motorbikes.

-Most countries have their issues with drivers, traffic laws, and lack of traffic law enforcement, so I’m not going to say Taiwan is the worst.
+Most countries have issues with drivers, traffic laws, and lack of law enforcement.
+I’m not going to say Taiwan is the worst.